johngao2/EM-hotel-demand/README.md

     - don't collapse groups, but add/subtract capacity based on partial fillings **DONE**
     - assume an order placed on a certain day affects the capacity for all of that day's intraday periods **DONE**
     - need to confirm that it matches num of rows with trans vec **DONE**
-  - Customer types: Room type dependent only, constains 2, 3, and 4 tuples, cheap to expensive and expensive to cheap,  grouped by similarity. **DONE**
+  - Customer types: Room type dependent only, contains 2, 3, and 4 tuples, cheap to expensive and expensive to cheap,  grouped by similarity. **DONE**
-- **Sprint 1 AIC: 109163** with stopping criteria max change in x vector < 1e-3
+- **Sprint 1 AIC: 109163** with stopping criteria: max change in x vector < 1e-3

 **Step 3 sprint 2 goals:**
 - Data processing: